 Karak

 Bounded by Coolbellup Avenue, North Lake Road and the rear of suburban homes, in recent times this high-quality woodland was little-known and visited primarily by local people who appreciated its value.
 As part of the Roe Highway section 8 reserve, it did not have the status of a bush reserve with formal paths and regular maintenance.
 Yet it provided ecosystem services to humans and habitat to variety of woodland flora and fauna.
-Both karak (forest red-tailed black cockatoo) and ngoorlak (Carnaby’s black cockatoo) are known to forage in this woodland.
-Along with jarrah, marri and banksia trees, an unusual grove of djanjin (woody pear) trees is found in the northern section.
-The reason for their preference for this particular region is unknown.
+Both karak (Forest Red-tailed Black Cockatoo) and ngoorlak (Carnaby’s Black Cockatoo) are known to forage in this woodland.
+Along with jarrah, marri and banksia trees, an unusual grove of djanjin (Woody Pear) trees is found in the western section.
 Moving down slope the banksia/woody pear woodland gives way to banksia/jarrah.
 The soil is visibly lumpy due to the activities of quenda who can turn over ten kilograms of soil a night.
 In makuru, (winter in the Nyungar Six Seasons) multiple species of the carnivorous genus Drosera, glisten with sticky droplets to trap unwary insects.
-In djilba (early spring) a diverse array of wildflowers appear: donkey orchids, cow slips, bitter peas, pixie mops, milk maids, and fringe lily to name only a few.
+In djilba (early spring) a diverse array of wildflowers appear: donkey and cow slip orchids, bitter peas, pixie mops, milk maids, and fringe lilies, to name only a few.

 Tawny frogmouth family in sheoak tree (Photo: C. Leonhardt)